bniladridas/mol-platform/README.md

 # mol-platform

-A **containerized microservice application** for molecular simulation, mutation analysis, and visualization — designed for reproducibility, modularity, and scalability using Docker.
+A containerized microservice for molecular analysis, simulation, and visualization.
+Developed with consideration for reproducibility, modularity, and scalability through Docker.

 ---